Akhil-Movva/Graph-cut-images/README.md

 ### Instructions to run the code
 #### Graph cut
-After changing the directory to ***Image-Composition*** directory, type the following command into the termainal and press 'ENTER' key.
+1. After changing the directory to ***Image-Composition*** directory, type the following command into the termainal and press 'ENTER' key.
 >python GraphCut.py
+2. After running the above command, the input image(sea_bird) opens in a new window.
+Then rectangular patch containing the bird is selected and lower case letter 'a' should be pressed to confirm the selection of the object.
+3. After confirming the selection, you will get a new named window named definite background and then after pressing any letter on the keyboard you will get a window named probable background and again pressing any letter on the keyboard you will get definite foreground.
+4. We will continue the process described above until we see a window named GrabCut output.
+5. At this point, we have our composited image in the ***Image-Composition*** directory.

 #### Texture synthesis
 After changing the directory to ***Texture-Synthesis*** directory, type the following command into the termainal and press 'ENTER' key.